watefaecz/gencg_h2501_test/readme.md

 - Different look: change stroke/background colors.
 - Different lengths: change the line end coordinates.

+**Failure**
+{% raw %} <iframe src="https://editor.p5js.org/lukas01werner/full/hEFdOCVFB" width="55%" height="425" frameborder="no"></iframe> {% endraw %}
+I moved the origin to a corner-ish position and drew each line from an offset start point instead of (0,0), plus I changed the rotation step from PI/4 to PI/6.
+This makes the “burst” fail because the lines no longer converge in the center and the angles don’t evenly distribute, so it looks like a weird off-center spiral rather than a symmetric starburst.

+### Isometric Cubes

 #### Rough Sketch
 <img src=„images/IsometricCubesDrawing.jpeg“ >

 #### Sketch 2: Isometric Cube Grid (Depth Gradient)
 {% raw %} <iframe src="https://editor.p5js.org/lukas01werner/full/_7V401ulP" width="80%" height="600" frameborder="no"></iframe> {% endraw %}